 Undergraduate proposals may need to be reviewed by the Undergraduate Program Committee, and proposals for new graduate programs on the master's and doctoral levels also need the approval of the University-wide Graduate Program Committee before they are officially submitted to the Office of Academic Program Review.
 Dual degree programs based on existing registered programs do not need such approval.
 Proposals must have the approval of the particular School before being submitted to the UPC or Graduate Program Committee.

-The Graduate Program Committee meets four times a year and is chaired by Lauren Benton, Dean of the Graduate School of Arts and Science, and the administrative contact is Dale Rejtmar (88040).
+The Graduate Program Committee meets four times a year and is co-chaired by Lauren Benton, Dean of the Graduate School of Arts and Science and Uli Baer, Vice Provost for Faculty, Arts, Humanities, and Diversity.
+The administrative contact is Dale Rejtmar (88040).
 The Undergraduate Program Committee will meet five times a year and is chaired by Matthew Santirocco, Senior Vice Provost.
 The contact person is Ryan Poynter (84429).

 Programs involving study abroad will also need approval from the Office of Global Affairs.